infinite-table/infinite-react/www/content/docs/reference/datasource-props/index.page.md

 The `DataSourceAggregationReducer` type can have the following properties

-- `initialValue` - type `any`, mandatory for client-side aggregations
+- `initialValue` - type `any`, mandatory for client-side aggregations.
+It can be a function, in which case, it will be called to compute the initial value for the aggregation.
+Otherwise, the initial value will be used as is.
 - `field` - the field to aggregate on.
 Optional - if not specified, make sure you specify `getter`
 - `getter`: `(data:T)=> any` - a getter function, called with the current `data` object.
 - `reducer`: `string | (accumulator, value, data: T) => any` - either a string (for server-side aggregations) or a mandatory aggregation function for client-side aggregations.